Independent educational reference. Not affiliated with GIA, IGI, AWDC, Bain, the FTC, De Beers, or any diamond retailer or laboratory.

 Tier 3: verifiers

 A verifier is a more capable instrument than a screener, with a tighter decision boundary and a higher referral-positive rate that catches more borderline lab-grown stones.
-The GIA iD100 is the most widely cited example and sits in the low single-digit thousands of dollars price range1.
+The GIA iD100 is the most widely cited example and retails at around $5,5001.
 The De Beers Group's SYNTHdetect XL operates at a similar level3.

 The iD100 uses spectroscopic analysis at multiple wavelengths to produce a 'natural diamond' or 'refer' result with documented accuracy across the lab-grown population.
 A 'natural' result from an iD100 is closer to a definitive natural identification than a screener pass, though even iD100 results on stones with unusual fluorescence characteristics are referred to a laboratory for confirmation.
 The iD100 can test stones in settings and accommodates the size range that retail counter staff encounter routinely.